1st Battalion International Legion (Ukraine): Russian invasion of Ukraine

-On 6 September 2022, a major counteroffensive by Ukrainian forces commenced in the Kharkiv region.
+On 6 September 2022, a major counteroffensive by Ukrainian forces commenced in the Kharkiv Oblast.
 During the offensive, Ukraine retook over 500 settlements and 12,000 square kilometers of territory in the Kharkiv region.
 This offensive followed the launch of the Kherson counteroffensive in late August and displaced Russian troops across the entire of eastern Ukraine.
 Bravo Company of the 1st Battalion participated heavily in the battles surrounding Kupiansk, especially in the village of Petropavlivka.
 The village was said to be a strategically important logistic hub of Kupiansk.

 On 11 September 2022, the official page of the International Legion published footage of the 1st Battalion raising the Ukrainian flag in Kupiansk during the Kharkiv counteroffensive - demonstrating the success of the unit in combat actions.
-Ensuing the liberation of Petropavlivka, the battalion and the Legion pushed east.
-When the frontline was established east of the Oskil River, the legionnaires switched to defending the new positions.
+Ensuing the retaking of Petropavlivka, the battalion and the Legion pushed east.
+When the frontline was established east of the Oskil river, the legionnaires switched to defending the new positions.